 Sources of pathogens in the Ohio River are diverse, and identifying and tracking inputs from such sources can be very difficult.
 The two general types of sources are point and nonpoint sources.
 Point sources are regulated and are generally more direct inputs, while nonpoint sources are generally less direct inputs and are not regulated, making the control of nonpoint sources much more challenging.

 The most significant point source of bacteria to the Ohio River is from combined sewer overflows (CSOs), which discharge untreated mixtures of rainwater and sewage when flows exceed the capacity of the treatment plant or the collection system.
 Other point sources include illegal Separate Sanitary Overflows (SSOs) which discharge untreated sewage, wastewater treatment plant discharges which treat before discharge, concentrated animal feeding operations (CAFOs), slaughterhouses/meat processing facilities, and tanning, textile, and pulp and paper factories.
 Nonpoint sources include overland or groundwater runoff containing feces from wildlife, domestic pets, livestock, and land application of manure, leaking or failing septic systems, and discharges from vessels to name a few.

 How much of the river is included in the project?

-Even though only half the river is impaired which is based on available monitoring data, a TMDL will be established for the entire river due to the nature of these impairments.
+Even though approximately over half of the river is impaired, which is based on available monitoring data, a TMDL will be established for the entire river due to the nature of these impairments.
 During wet weather, high levels of bacteria are washed into the river from a variety of sources, and because the river is almost 1000 miles long, some of these high bacteria levels remain undetected due to the extent of the established monitoring program.